The Team

 Alyson Doyle-Braithwaite is a community justice and social equity advocate dedicated to cultivating meaningful, people-centered change.
 With extensive experience in community engagement and community-building, and a degree in Environmental and Urban Sustainability from Toronto Metropolitan University, she has led programs and facilitated workshops that empower diverse communities, foster collaboration, and build practical skills for action.
 Alyson’s work spans higher education, nonprofits, and advocacy, where she has developed strategic partnerships, secured funding for sustainability and community initiatives, and created spaces for BIPOC voices to shape environmental and social policy.
 Through her experience mentoring youth and coordinating community programs, Alyson remains committed to supporting others as they navigate systemic barriers and build confidence in their leadership journeys.
 She believes deeply in the power of intentional learning, collective care, and community-building to drive lasting impact.

-Collaborators
+Collaborators and Fellows

 Trina Moyan